integr8ly/integreatly-operator/test-cases/tests/products/h24-verify-selfmanaged-apicast-and-custom-policy.md

 _13. Create a self-managed APIcast_

-- navigate back to self-managed APIcast operator and click on "Create an APIcast"
+- navigate to `Operators\Installed Operators` in osd
+- Select `Red Hat Integration - 3scale APIcast gateway`
+- Select the `APIcast` tab
+- Use the `Create APIcast` button
-- use `Edit Form`
+- use `Form view`
 - change "Admin Portal Credentials Ref" secret name to `adminportal-credentials`
+- set "Image" to `image-registry.openshift-image-registry.svc:5000/selfmanaged-apicast/apicast-policy:example` (this also depends on the namespace name used)
 - set "Configuration Load Mode" to lazy
-- set "Image" to `image-registry.openshift-image-registry.svc:5000/selfmanaged-apicast/apicast-policy:example` (this also depends on the namespace name used)
+- Then use the `Create` button

 _14. Use self-managed APIcast instead of the builded one for API (echo service)_

-- navigate to 3scale Admin Portal (web console)
+- navigate to 3scale Admin Portal (web console) route can be got with `oc get routes --namespace redhat-rhoam-3scale | grep admin`
+- In `API's\Products` on the Dashboard screen go to
 - API -> Integration -> Settings -> tick APIcast Self Managed radio-box
   - change "Staging Public Base URL" so that it is slightly different at the beginning, e.g. replace `api-3scale-apicast-` with `selfmanaged-`
+  - Then use the `Update Product` button
-- API -> Configuration -> Promote to Staging and to Production
+- API -> Configuration -> Use the `Promote to Staging` and `Promote to Production` buttons

 _15. Create a route for the self-managed APIcast_